Jbleezy/BO2-Reimagined/README.md

 * Gets destroyed after being deployed for 30 seconds
 * Kills on any round in 1-4 shots (normally does 1200 damage max)
 * No longer damages players
-* Fire type changed from burst fire to continuous fire
+* Changed fire type from burst fire to continuous fire
 * Fixed an issue where the Turret sounds would continue playing after being picked up

 ### Electric Trap